myrrlyn/apocrypha.es/priv/archive/1tgmsd.md

 >
 > The World-Eater wakes, and the Wheel turns upon the Last Dragonborn.”
 >
-> —*Prophecy of the Dragonborn, said to come from an Elder Scroll*{:tag="cite"}
+> —Prophecy of the Dragonborn, said to come from an Elder Scroll
+> {:tag="cite"}

-*But the Elder Scrolls Foretold It!* Yeah the scroll foretold it, you know what else they foretold?
+_But the Elder Scrolls Foretold It!_ Yeah the scroll foretold it, you know what else they foretold?
 The sun would disappear, and Alduin (a.k.a.
 Destroyer Devour Master) would win.
 Which obviously they did not.
 You see the Elder Scrolls are a huge matter of debate and they always tell the truth even if it’s not.
-The Scrolls foretell possibilities, endless possibilities, they are full of knowledge that just reading one will *probably* blast you with 10 Billion Gigawatts of Knowledge to the face, hence blindness.
+The Scrolls foretell possibilities, endless possibilities, they are full of knowledge that just reading one will _probably_ blast you with 10 Billion Gigawatts of Knowledge to the face, hence blindness.
 The Elder Scrolls are obscure and the readers are usually blinded after reading them, hell they even have a hard time reading the scrolls at times, and you also have to take into consideration the sanity of the reader.
 I’m not saying Moth Priests are mad but going through years of training just to blind yourself would probably make me go mad.
 In short The Elder Scrolls record everything that was, is, could be, and could have been true, and it also depends on the reader on what they will see.
 Well you see this one particular prophecy is false, and true.
 Well it’s false in a sense that your Player Character in Skyrim -the same guy who stripped clothing from someone of the opposite gender and wore it- defeated Alduin, so this means it’s not the end of time yet even if Destroyer Devour Master is back from the Merethic Era.
-And it’s true in sense that *in theory* Alduin will keep returning and a Dragonborn may or may not face him every time, until Alduin wins, the poor guy just wanted to eat Nirn.
-And when he does finally get to eat Nirn we will get a New Kalpa, so *yaaaayy more Indian word things!!!*
+And it’s true in sense that _in theory_ Alduin will keep returning and a Dragonborn may or may not face him every time, until Alduin wins, the poor guy just wanted to eat Nirn.
+And when he does finally get to eat Nirn we will get a New Kalpa, so _yaaaayy more Indian word things!!!_

 Now back to the topic at hand, sure all the other things in the prophecy happened but are you sure those events are what the prophecy refers to? we are